2006 Insight Bowl

-The 2006 Insight Bowl, a college football bowl game held on December 29 at Sun Devil Stadium on the campus of Arizona State University in Tempe, Arizona, pitted the Texas Tech Red Raiders against the Minnesota Golden Gophers.
-This game is tied for the biggest comeback in NCAA Division I FBS bowl history.
-The Red Raiders, after falling behind 38–7 with 7:47 remaining in the third quarter, rallied to score 31 unanswered points to send the game to overtime.
+The 2006 Insight Bowl was a college football bowl game, the 18th edition of the Insight Bowl.
+It was played on December 29 at Sun Devil Stadium on the campus of Arizona State University in Tempe, Arizona, pitting the Texas Tech Red Raiders against the Minnesota Golden Gophers.

+Texas Tech, after falling behind 38–7 with 7:47 remaining in the third quarter, rallied to score 31 unanswered points to send the game to overtime.
 The Gophers scored a field goal in overtime, but the Red Raiders responded with a touchdown to win.

-The other record bowl comeback was a 31-point comeback by TCU against Oregon in the January 2016 Alamo Bowl.
+The Red Raiders' 31-point comeback is tied with that of TCU against Oregon in the January 2016 Alamo Bowl for the largest in Division I FBS postseason history.

 The game was televised by the NFL Network, which as of December 31, 2006 has made the game available free for online viewing.

 Game summary

 First quarter

 A decision by Red Raiders coach Mike Leach on their opening possession set the initial tone for the game.
 Tech faced a fourth-and-1 on their own 45-yard line, and Leach went for it.
 Quarterback Graham Harrell was stopped on a sneak, giving the ball to the Golden Gophers.
 Six plays later, Gophers QB Bryan Cupito connected on a 2-yard touchdown pass with tight end Jack Simmons.

 The Raiders' next possession was even more disastrous for them, as Harrell was intercepted by Mike Sherels on Tech's 37-yard line.
 Amir Pinnix, who would run for 179 yards in the game, scored on a 2-yard run six plays later.

 Tech then drove the ball inside the Gophers' 10, but Harrell fumbled on a sack and the Gophers' Steve Davis recovered on their own 13.
 Minnesota then went on its longest scoring drive of the season, ending with a 1-yard touchdown run by Justin Valentine on the first play of the second quarter.